S-43

 Plain Language

-Any private entity that possesses biometric identifiers or biometric information must create a written retention and destruction policy and make it available to the individuals whose data was collected.
-The policy must establish a schedule for permanently destroying biometric data when the original purpose for collection has been satisfied or within one year of the individual's last interaction with the entity, whichever comes first.
-The entity must then follow its own policy — the only exception is a valid court order, warrant, subpoena, or governmental agency request.
-This is both a policy-creation obligation and an ongoing compliance obligation to adhere to the policy once created.
+Any private entity that possesses biometric identifiers or biometric information must develop and make available a written policy establishing a retention schedule and guidelines for permanently destroying the data.
+Destruction must occur when the original collection purpose has been satisfied or within one year of the individual's last interaction with the entity, whichever comes first.
+The entity must comply with its own retention and destruction schedule unless a valid court order, warrant, or subpoena requires otherwise.
+This creates both a documentation obligation (written policy) and a data minimization obligation (mandatory destruction on schedule).

 Statutory Text